Resources for Undocumented Students

 We hope the following information helps address the questions and concerns you may have about applying to and attending Western.
 Also, please don't hesitate to contact the Office of Admissions at any time if you have questions or need help with the application process.

-To apply for admission to Western, complete and submit the First-Year and Running Start or Transfer and Post-baccalaureate Application for Admission and Scholarships.
+To apply for admission to Western, complete and submit the First-Year and Running Start or Transfer and Post-baccalaureate Application for Undergraduate Admission.
 Do not use the international student application.

 If you are applying under DACA or HB 1079/1487 status, when asked about your citizenship, select Other.
 Below is an example of what this looks like on the application.